1959 Jaguar Mk1 Goodwood Racer

 Following the news of Percy’s disability, Voyazides and HRDC Founder and Race Director, Julius Thurgood, launched the ‘Top Hat Win Percy Fund’, a campaign raising money to custom fit hand controls to our Jaguar Mk1, putting Percy back on the track in the lead up to the 2004 Goodwood Revival - St Mary’s Trophy.
 Having tested the set up rigorously prior to the race, unfortunately, Win Percy was unable to compete, retiring the car during a practice session.

-The straight 6 Saloon was later purchased by an avid historic enthusiast and racing veteran in 2014, who proceed to remove the previously installed hand controls and commissioned the Mk1 to further race reconditioning readying the example for the track once again.
-Records highlight that around this time the car was fitted with a period-correct and more powerful 3.4-litre ‘S’-Type engine, further improving the competitive nature and helping the racer to see several wins in its class across Europe in the Jaguar Heritage Challenge.
+The straight 6 Saloon was later purchased by an avid historic enthusiast and racing veteran in 2014, who proceed to remove the previously installed hand controls and commissioned the Mk1 to further race reconditioning readying the example for the track once again, further improving the competitive nature and helping the racer to see several wins in its class across Europe in the Jaguar Heritage Challenge.